-3rd Offense: Out of school suspension up to ten (10) days and Parent conference prior to student returning to school.
+4th Offense: Out of school suspension up to ten (10) days and parent conference prior to student returning to school and police may be notified.
+For intentional property damage the student / parent will be required to provide reimbursement of damaged property.